Brendan Rodgers Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff ranks eighth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Orioles have a 4.04 team ERA that ranks 12th across all MLB pitching staffs.
+- The Orioles have the 12th-ranked team ERA among all league pitching staffs (4.04).

-- His most recent time out came on Sunday against the Oakland Athletics, when the lefty tossed five innings, surrendering one earned run while allowing four hits.
+- His most recent appearance came on Sunday against the Oakland Athletics, when the righty went six scoreless innings while allowing two hits.

-- The 29-year-old has an ERA of 4.66, with 8.2 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .263 batting average against him.
+- The 26-year-old has a 3.03 ERA and 8.6 strikeouts per nine innings in 23 games this season, while allowing a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.